Brand Dubai Activates Jumeira’s Brand Identity Campaign - UrduPoint

 Brand Dubai Activates Jumeira’s Brand Identity Campaign

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 15th Dec, 2020) Brand Dubai, the creative arm of the Government of Dubai Media Office (GDMO), in partnership with the Roads and Transport Authority (RTA), Dubai Electricity and Water Authority (DEWA), Dubai Municipality, Department of Tourism and Commerce Marketing (Dubai Tourism), Dubai Sports Council (DSC) and Dubai Culture and Arts Authority (Dubai Culture) has activated a destination brand identity campaign for Jumeira aimed at further raising the neighbourood’s profile as a social and cultural hub that provides diverse creative and aesthetic experiences for residents and visitors.
+(UrduPoint / Pakistan Point News / WAM - 16th Dec, 2020) DUBAI, 15th December 2020 (WAM) - Brand Dubai, the creative arm of the Government of Dubai Media Office (GDMO), in partnership with the Roads and Transport Authority (RTA), Dubai Electricity and Water Authority (DEWA), Dubai Municipality, Department of Tourism and Commerce Marketing, Dubai Sports Council and Dubai Culture and Arts Authority has activated a destination brand identity campaign for Jumeira aimed at further raising the neighbourood’s profile as a social and cultural hub that provides diverse creative and aesthetic experiences for residents and visitors.

 The new campaign forms part of the Jumeira Project, an initiative launched in 2018 to transform the neighbourhood into a creative and social destination.
 The brand identity campaign seeks to highlight Jumeira’s unique character as a bridge between the city’s past and present.
 The campaign also celebrates the combination of Emirati heritage and cosmopolitan urban spirit that defines Jumeira.